Azure/autorest.typescript/packages/typespec-test/test/parametrizedHost/generated/typespec-ts/README.md

-# ParametrizedHost REST client library for JavaScript
+# ParametrizedHost client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ParametrizedHost REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for ParametrizedHost client.

 Parametrized host test